ansible/eda-server/docs/development.md

 task format:black
 ```

-You can now access the UI at <https://localhost:8443/overview/> with default login username and password(admin/testpass).
+You can now access the api at <https://localhost:8443/api/eda/v1/docs> with default login username and password(admin/testpass).